Amogh100/hades-darkpool/README.md

 POSTGRES_USERNAME and POSTGRES_PASSWORD corresponding to the hadesmaster database.
 As of now this database simply refers to this local postgres instance running on port 5432. <br />

 Building/Running the project <br />
+Open your terminal.
-To run the Spring boot app, build the project with mvn clean install.
+To run the Spring boot app, build the project with "mvn clean install" in the project's root directory..
-Then run java -jar darkpool-{version_num}-SNAPSHOT.jar The server should now be running on localhost port 8080.
+Then run "java -jar darkpool-{version_num}-SNAPSHOT.jar" The server should now be running on localhost port 8080.

-To run the client cd into the hades-client project.
-Run npm install to donwload the various JS dependencies.
-Then run npm start.
+To run the client "cd" into the hades-client folder.
+Run "npm install" to donwload the various JS dependencies.
+Then run "npm start".
 The client app should be running on localhost port 3000.
 Navigate in your web browser to http://localhost:3000 to make sure.